+By Email: specialeducationcomplaints@doe.nj.gov

+By Mail:

+Director

-Director Office of Special Education New Jersey Department of Education P.O.
-Box 500 Trenton, New Jersey 08625-0500
+Office of Special Education

+New Jersey Department of Education

+P.O.
+Box 500

+Trenton, New Jersey 08625-0500

+By Fax: (609) 984-8422

-Is there a time limit for filing a complaint?
+Is there a time limit for filing a State complaint?

 Yes.
-Time limits for filing a complaint have been established so that the issues are not too out of date to arrive at an appropriate resolution.
-The complainant (person filing the complaint) must submit the request no later than one year after the alleged violation occurred.
+Time limits for filing a State complaint have been established so that the issues are not too out of date to arrive at an appropriate resolution.
+The complainant must allege a violation that occurred not more than one year prior to the date that the Office of Special Education (OSE) receives the complaint.